-Japan is a very small country and has a population of around 127 million, some may even think that in Japan the birth rate is controlled, or that only one child is allowed in the country.
-The truth is that Japan suffers exactly the opposite, the government is encouraging the population to make as many children as possible, but unfortunately couples do not want to.
+Japan is a very small country and has a population of about 127 million people, some might even think that in Japan birth is controlled, or that it is only allowed to have one child in the country.
+The truth is that Japan suffers exactly the opposite, the government is encouraging the population to have as many children as possible, but unfortunately couples do not want to.

-Japan has one of the lowest birth rates in the world, surveys show that the population is aging and the number of young people decreasing, and no one wants to have children.
-It is believed that if it continues like this, several cities will be abandoned, resulting in several economic and social problems.
+Japan has one of the lowest birthrates in the world, surveys show that the population is aging and the number of young people is decreasing, and nobody wants to have children.
+It is believed that if this continues, several cities will be abandoned, resulting in various economic and social problems.

-The Government has done its utmost to encourage couples to have children, there is even financial assistance from the government for those who have children.
-Even though the Japanese have the means, they know how difficult it is to raise a child.
+The Government has done its utmost to encourage couples to have children, there is even financial aid from the government for those who have children.
+Even the Japanese have conditions, they know the difficulty of raising a child.

-In addition, the Japan allows abortion, further decreasing the birth rate.
-This is a completely opposite scenario in Brazil, where people without conditions raise many children and this ends up generating poverty, crime and government expenses.
+In addition, the Japan allows abortion, further lowering the birth rate.
+This is a completely opposite scenario in Brazil, where people without conditions raise many children and this ends up generating poverty, crime and expenses for the government.

-How many children do Japanese people usually have?
+How many children do the Japanese usually have?

 Japan's birth rate is 1.34 per woman.
-This is a very low number that causes the population to decrease progressively, around 0.16% per year.
+This is a very low number that causes the population to progressively decrease, about 0.16% per year.

-In Japan, only about 1 million babies are born each year, and research shows that this number will decrease.
-Previously in 1925 the birth rate was 5 children for each woman, and it has been decreasing progressively.
+In Japan, only about 1 million babies are born a year, and research shows that number will decline.
+In the past, in 1925, the birth rate was 5 children for every woman, and it gradually decreased.

 Here are some interesting facts about the Japanese population:

-- Most couples usually have only one child, it is not usually more than 2 or 3;
+- Most couples tend to have just one child, not more than 2 or 3;

 - 13% of the Japanese population are between 0 and 14 years old;